ppy/osu-wiki/news/2026/2026-09-01-osumania-4k-world-cup-round-of-32-recap.md

 ![](/wiki/Tournaments/MWC/2026_4K/img/mwc4k2026-banner.jpg)

 It's no wonder that Qualifiers tend to be one of the most stressful parts of a tournament.
-Different seed places can very well make or break a team's chance of making it into later rounds.
+Different seed placements can very well make or break a team's chance of making it into later rounds.
 And while all teams had one week to prepare for the first elimination round, the goal will always be to defend the placement they've earned at the start of the tournament.

 As such, it is no wonder we've already seen teams and players alike giving their all on the first bracket round of the tournament!
-While the maps got comparatively easier than their Qualifiers counterparts, the competition and effort required to stay afloat remained very much the same.
+The maps got comparatively easier than their Qualifiers counterparts, but the competition and effort required to stay afloat remained very much the same.

 While recapping all matches in one single news post would not be possible, thanks to the work of [Dynascape](https://osu.ppy.sh/users/8784587), [SunApple](https://osu.ppy.sh/users/11817622), [Normiplier](https://osu.ppy.sh/users/10069850), [akace100](https://osu.ppy.sh/users/9308128), and [Rush_FTK](https://osu.ppy.sh/users/3046856) you will be able to get up to speed with all matches that took place thanks to their video summary of the week!